 With an emphasis on analytic and empirical research, the Master in Economics prepares you for high-level positions in the industry.
 Personalize your degree by choosing from four areas of focus: econometrics, microeconomic theory, empirical microeconomics and experimental/behavioral economics.

 If your dream is to become an established academic or to bring cutting-edge economics to the private sector, the PhD in Economics from Eller is the right degree for you.
 You'll have access to top research labs, excellent research opportunities and publication-worthy collaboration with the department's outstanding faculty.

 As somebody who remembers the confusion and excitement of entering college without a clear path but with a wide-eyed appreciation of the range of options, I enjoy the chance to teach students who may not have considered economics before.
 Some discover a new interest and direction, and I hope that the others learn a powerful way of thinking about markets and social issues that they can carry with them.

 Economics isn’t just the study of money and resources—it’s a way of thinking.
 Through our program, you’ll learn to think like an economist, developing essential problem-solving and analytical skills you can apply to public policy, international trade and countless other industries.Explore Economics Undergraduate Programs »

-With an emphasis on microeconomics and research, the Master of Econometrics and Quantitative Economics provides a stronger analytic and empirical focus than you’ll find in other professional economics programs, giving you the in-depth knowledge you need for a high-level position in the industry.Explore the Master's in Econometrics and Quantitative Economics »
+With an emphasis on microeconomics and research, the Master's in Economics provides a stronger analytic and empirical focus than you’ll find in other professional economics programs, giving you the in-depth knowledge you need for a high-level position in the industry.Explore the Master's in Economics »

 Led by some of the world’s best faculty in experimental economics and economic history, the Economics PhD program offers a rigorous program focused on microeconomics—particularly, industrial organization and labor economics—preparing you for a position as a leader in the industry.Explore the Economics PhD »